-These soft, chewy, incredibly easy oatmeal chocolate chip cookies are made in one bowl using simple ingredients: old-fashioned oats, melted butter, brown sugar, and cozy cinnamon and nutmeg for spice.
-Use chocolate chips or chopped chocolate and don’t forget a sprinkle of sea salt on top!
-No mixer and no chilling needed for this simple oatmeal chocolate chip cookie recipe.
+These soft, chewy, incredibly easy oatmeal chocolate chip cookies are made in one bowl with no mixer required, using simple ingredients like old-fashioned oats, melted butter, brown sugar, and cozy spices.
+No chilling needed for this simple 30 minute oatmeal chocolate chip cookie recipe.
+Use chopped chocolate for extra chocolatey puddles, and don’t forget a sprinkle of sea salt on top!

 The easiest oatmeal chocolate chip cookies

-For years, my recipe for the easiest chocolate chip cookies has been one of the most popular recipes on this website, and so many of you make it over and over again just like I do.
+For years, my easy chocolate chip cookie recipe has been one of the most popular recipes on this website, and so many of you make it over and over again just like I do.
 It’s not hard to see why – a one bowl, no mixer, no chill recipe for 24 cookies in 30 minutes?
 You just can’t beat it.

 Easy oatmeal chocolate chip cookies recipe